peterpeterparker/stylo/README.md

 ## Getting Started

-Lightweight (32kb gzipped) and code agnostic, this project is a library of reusable components.
+Lightweight (30k gzipped) and framework agnostic, this project is a library of reusable components.
 It can be integrated with or without any framework and work across all modern browsers.

 Even though at the moment few actions still relies on [execCommand](https://developer.mozilla.org/fr/docs/Web/API/Document/execCommand) to apply styles (e.g. bold, italic) - the core of Stylo does not.
 It controls what happens on every mutation and avoids the need to use this deprecated API and is therefore designed for the future.